Heba13/stud-Robotic/README.md

 Replace tests/ with the path to the directory containing your test cases.
 Monitor the test execution in the console.
 Upon completion, a detailed test report will be generated in HTML format, located in the results directory.
 Folder Structure
-tests/: Contains the test cases written in Robot Framework format. config/: Configuration files for test data and environment settings. results/: Stores the generated test reports and logs. resources/: Additional resources such as test data files or reusable keywords.
+RobotFramework/vodafone/tests/webApp/search.feature: Contains the test cases written in jerkin .
-Contributing
+RobotFramework/vodafone/tests/webApp/search.robot : Contains the implementation for variable and Scenarios written in python. vodafone/tests/webApp/search_step_definitions.robot : Contains the test cases  implementation written in python